 No course or exam scheduled in your area ?
 We have two additional programs available:

-Private Course - We can come to your location and train only your staff, bring all props, handouts, equipment, etc., Minimum of 10 students for Florida
+Private Course - We can come to your location and train only your staff, bring all props, handouts, equipment, etc., Minimum of 10 students

 Host a Course - Similar to a private course, we come to your facility and train your staff, but also you allow other local technicians to attend.
 No minimums for these and you get 2 free students.